7 Tips To Dress for Funeral: Dos & Don’ts for Women & Men

 At a funeral you will be dealing with a lot of stress, so the last thing you need is an uncomfortable pair of shoes.
 Funerals demand a lot of standing and walking so it is smarter to choose comfort over glamour.
 Moreover, you will have to walk on soft ground, so it will be better to stay away from sharp heels that will make it difficult to walk on the grassy surface.
 Choose pumps, kitten heels, or ballerina shoes which will blend in with the event’s flavor without compromising on your comfort.

 5. Show as less skin as possible

 A lot depends on the fabric of your funeral wear.
-Dark colored attire doesn’t score you brownie points if the dress is made up of flashy fabric or sequins.
+Dark-colored attire doesn’t score you brownie points if the dress is made up of flashy fabric or sequins.
 You can surely save that for the upcoming New Year’s party.
-Cotton, wool and tweed are much more preferred in comparison to silk which ushers in a feeling of cocktail party.
+Cotton, wool, and tweed are much more preferred in comparison to silk which ushers in a feeling of the cocktail party.
 Chiffon can also be another option if it isn’t too shiny.
-Bright colored attractive patterns are a strict no-no. Lookout for subtle laces and pinstripes while zeroing on your dress as they add heaps of elegance to your plane Jane funeral wears.
+Bright colored attractive patterns are a strict no-no. Look out for subtle laces and pinstripes while zeroing on your dress as they add heaps of elegance to your plain Jane funeral wears.

 7. Go for the no make-up look